mrazjava/booklink/README.md

 ```
 Frontend will run on port `8090`, backend on `8080` and PostgreSQL on port `5433`.

-On the sandbox, the database does not run on a default port (5432) because it is reserved for local development making
+On sandbox, the database does not run on a default port (5432) because it is reserved for local development, making
 it possible to run a sandbox db at the same time as development db.
 Running dev db and sandbox db at the same time
 allows to compute schema differences and all other kinds of useful troubleshooting.

-Sandbox is based on [docker compose](https://docs.docker.com/compose/) and so if you prefer to work
+Sandbox is based on [docker compose](https://docs.docker.com/compose/) so everything that sandbox does, can be done
-with docker directly see the docker-compose [section](https://github.com/mrazjava/booklink#docker-compose3).
+with docker directly at a cost of less automation.
+See the docker-compose [section](https://github.com/mrazjava/booklink#docker-compose3) if you
+prefer to work that way.

-As sandbox always attempts to pull from dockerhub every time, it may leave previously overridden image in the dangling state.
-This will happen frequently with pre-release and staging images as they run off fixed tags which are simply overriden.
+As sandbox always attempts to pull from dockerhub every time, it may leave previously overridden image in the dangling
+state.
+This will happen frequently with pre-release and staging images as they run off fixed tags which are simply
+overriden.
 You may want to clean dangling images after running sandbox:
 ```
 docker image prune -f
 ```